bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 ## What is ArgoCD?

-[ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous delivery tool for Kubernetes that uses git-repos as the source-of-truth for the desired state of your cluster.
-It will continuously monitor the git-repos for changes, render the manifests and apply them to your cluster.
-It comes with a UI for visualizing your resources, something which is very handy, especially if you are new to Kubernetes.
+[ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous delivery tool for Kubernetes that uses git-repos as the source-of-truth for the desired state of the cluster (following the [GitOps](https://www.weave.works/technologies/gitops/) philosophy).
+It runs inside the cluster and continuously monitor the git-repos for changes, rendering them into Kubernetes manifests and applying them to the cluster.
+So, contrary to the common pipeline approach where changes are pushed in, ArgoCD pulls them.
+It comes with a UI for visualizing resources and their relations, which is particularly handy for newcomers to Kubernetes.
+The UI _may_ also be used to administer applications, repositories etc, but then you are engaging in ClickOps rather than GitOps.

 The central component is the custom resource `Application` which basically is a pointer to a git-repo containing code that can be rendered into Kubernetes manifests.
 You may specify branch or tag, path, whether it should be automatically synced,